New and Current Projects:

 We determined that the external concrete paths are significantly higher than the inside ground floor level, partially explaining severe damp problems.

 Our Survey Drawings completed, we engaged in rough sketching and discussion of design concept ideas with our Clients, enabling us to move forward with our proposal drawings.

-A Bat Scoping Survey was undertaken at an early stage by our regular Ecologist, which revealed evidence of bat activity - in the attic and in an adjoining outbuilding.
-A Full Bat Survey has been undertaken (sooner than expected) with a dusk emergence observation that has shown bats leaving roosting sites in outbuildings and from the house roof near the chimney stack.
-A second dusk observation has been conducted rather than a dawn observation.
-The Ecologist has now drafted her Bat Survey Report and shown mitigation recommendations in advance of an application being made to Natural Resources Wales for a Development Licence.
+Following evidence being found during a Bat Scoping Survey, a Full Bat Survey has been undertaken (sooner than expected) by our regular Ecologist, with two dusk emergence observations (rather than a dusk and dawn) that showed bats leaving roosting sites in outbuildings and from the house roof near the chimney stack.
+The Ecologist has drafted her Report and shown mitigation recommendations in advance of an application being made to Natural Resources Wales for a Development Licence.

 Given the existing unauthodox drainage arrangement at this location, our Clients are seeking advice from professional sources as to appropriate improvements, as is the case with their neighbours.